dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 The differences with a Random class are:

-it passes a Diehard test, that means it can generate more quality pseudorandom numbers. it’s not thread-safe, but faster than Random. method split creates a new SplittableRandom instance that shares no mutable state with the current instance.
+It passes a `Diehard` test, that means it can generate more quality pseudorandom numbers. it’s not thread-safe, but faster than Random and method split creates a new SplittableRandom instance that shares no mutable state with the current instance.
 It’s useful for parallel streams. it doesn’t extend a Random class like SecureRandom and ThreadLocalRandom.
 Let’s take a look at code examples.